michielbdejong/documents/nlnet-grant.md

 ## 2. Existing work by others

-The idea of a personal/cloud store is not new.
+The idea of a personal/cloud format is not new.
 A lot of people already try to solve this challenge:
 - [Freedom Box](https://freedomboxfoundation.org/)
 - [YunoHost](https://yunohost.org/)
 - [Sandstorm](https://sandstorm.io/)